Movers and SHAKERS

 What Fees are Charged?

 ADR depositary banks charge holders of ADRs custody fees, sometimes referred to as Depositary Services Fees, to compensate the depositary banks for inventorying the non-U.S. shares and performing registration, compliance, dividend payment, communication, and recordkeeping services.
 A common practice for the collection of the custody fee is for the ADR depositary bank to subtract the amount of the fee from the gross dividends paid by the bank to ADR holders.
-Typically, the Depository Trust Company (DTC) will announce both the gross dividend rate and the net dividend rate after deduction of the ADR custody fee.
+Typically, the Depository Trust Company (DTC) will announce both the gross dividend rate and the net dividend rate after deducting the ADR custody fee.
 However, a number of ADR issues do not pay periodic dividends, which prevents the fees from being collected through this process.
 In this case, DTC charges the fee to its users (i.e., banks and broker-dealers) who pass them on to their customers.
 Depositary banks may charge other fees, such as relating to the distribution of dividends, foreign currency exchange, voting of shares, and other matters.

 What Should Investors Do Before Investing in ADRs?